ToluDaniels/ALX-Webstack_portfolio_final_project/README.md

 ## Project Description
 The project description can be found in [Google Slide](https://docs.google.com/presentation/d/1TC3yYABROA1QKfgsI_H-qeBrKcYp7jxzqfmLDYcShxc/edit#slide=id.g29123c1e0b9_4_17).

+## Project Demo
+The project demo can be found in [HERE](https://toludaniels.github.io/Weather-App/).

 ## Getting Started

 To get started with the project, follow these steps: